Newport 17

-The Newport 17 is an American trailerable sailboat that was designed by Harry R. Sindle as a daysailer and first built in 1974.
+The Newport 17 is a sailboat that was designed by Harry R. Sindle as a daysailer and first built in 1974.

 Production

 The design was built by Newport Boats in Newport, California, United States, starting in 1974, but it is now out of production.

 Design

 The Newport 17 is a recreational sailboat, built predominantly of fiberglass, with wood trim.
 It has a fractional sloop rig, a raked stem, a reverse transom, a transom-hung rudder controlled by a tiller and a retractable centerboard.
 It displaces 800 lb and carries 235 lb of ballast.

 The boat has a draft of 4.75 ft with the centerboard extended and 9 in with it retracted, allowing beaching or ground transportation on a trailer.

 The boat is normally fitted with a small 2 to 5 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two quarter berths in the main cabin under the cockpit that are big enough for children.
 There is space for a head provided.
 Cabin headroom is 40 in.

 The design has a hull speed of 5.4 kn.